Paid Search Trends: Top PPC Predictions From 18 Experts

 Frederick Vallaeys, Founder of Optmyzr, Partner at SalesX, Former Google AdWords Evangelist

-2015 will be the year of more dynamic AdWords ads.
-We’ve already seen Shopping ads take on a more prominent role in 2014, often eclipsing traditional keyword-targeted ads.
-In 2015 I expect we’ll see more advertisers who create ads from their company’s structured data, making ads more useful.
+will be the year of more dynamic AdWords ads.
+We’ve already seen Shopping ads take on a more prominent role, often eclipsing traditional keyword-targeted ads.
+I expect we’ll see more advertisers who create ads from their company’s structured data, making ads more useful.

 Advertisers who only use old-school dynamic keyword insertion will have a hard time keeping pace with those using AdWords Scripts and ad customizers to generate ads with up-to-the-minute data.